 - Technology: Specifies the browser, operating system and the network service provider used by the visitors.

 - Mobile devices: Lists out the mobile devices that were used to visit your website.

-- Benchmarking: This section gives a firm insight on metrics like number of sessions, pages per session, average session duration, bounce rates, etc.
+- Benchmarking: This section gives a firm insight on metrics like the number of sessions, pages per session, average session duration, bounce rates, etc.